 An air conditioning contractor will often look at other areas while on the service also, such as air off temperature, electrical connections and the system pressure in line with F-Gas regulation.

-According to their research the toxins and bacteria that can be found in mould are responsible for “serious and sometimes even life-threatening reactions”.
+According to their research, the toxins and bacteria that can be found in the mould are responsible for “serious and sometimes even life-threatening reactions".